 Overview of Ferry Operations Today

-Golden Gate operates three passenger ferry routes across the San Francisco Bay connecting Marin County with the City and County of San Francisco: Larkspur-San Francisco, Sausalito-San Francisco, and Tiburon-San Francisco.
-Today, Golden Gate Ferry operates 42 weekday and 8 weekend/holiday crossings on the Larkspur route, 18 weekday and 12 weekends/holiday crossings on the Sausalito route, and 14 weekday crossings on the Tiburon route.
+Golden Gate operates four passenger ferry routes across the San Francisco Bay connecting Marin and San Francisco, and one seasonal, special event service between Larkspur and Oracle Park with service to Giants baseball home games.
+Today, Golden Gate Ferry operates weekday and weekend/holiday crossings on the Larkspur, Sausalito, Tiburon, and Angel Island routes.
 Golden Gate Ferry does not operate on New Year’s, Thanksgiving, and Christmas days.

 Headquartered in Larkspur, California, in central Marin County, under the direction of the Deputy General Manager for the Golden Gate Ferry Division, 90 employees are responsible for the operation of the ferry fleet.
 The workforce includes vessel masters (captains), operations supervisors, terminal agents, deckhands, mechanics, and storekeepers, in addition to supervisory and administrative personnel.